In the spirit of National Recycling Day, Nationwide Power is ready to chime in on the lithium-ion vs sealed lead-acid battery debate.

 What about the claims of lithium-ion being more efficient?
 Which option is better for the environment?
 Which one has a lower total cost of ownership with UPS systems – lithium-ion or lead-acid batteries?
 Nationwide Power has conducted their own research and found the following:

-• Lithium-ion batteries take three times more energy to produce over lead-acid batteries (450 kWh per 1 kWh lithium and 150 kWh for 1 kWh of lead).
+| Requires three times more energy to produce (450 kWh per 1 kWh output) | Lower energy requirement (150 kWh per 1 kWh output) |

 Since the introduction of lithium-ion batteries as a replacement option for lead-acid batteries, Nationwide Power has taken a highly conservative and neutral stance.
 There were too many unknowns and not a great enough understanding of lithium-ion batteries to jump into all the “excitement” surrounding them.
 Nationwide Power will continue to monitor the development of the lithium-ion market and will proceed with whatever is best for our customers.